lockkkk/homepage.github.io/README.md

 ## About me

-Hi, I'm Jiaxin Lin.
-I'm currently a graduate student at University of Wisconsin Madison, major in computer science.
-I was graduated in Beihang University, Beijing in 2019.
-I am now a part of the WISR Lab, and my advicer is Aditya Akella.
-Specifically, I am interested in **networking** and **system**, especially in data center network and SmartNIC design.
+Hi, I’m Jiaxin Lin.
+I’m currently a graduate student at the University of Wisconsin Madison, major in computer science.
+I was graduated from Beihang University, Beijing in 2019.
+I am now a part of the WISR Lab, and my adviser is Aditya Akella.
+Specifically, I am interested in **computer network** and **system**, especially in the Data Center network and SmartNIC design.

 Additionly, I love digital painting, you can see my home page in Pixiv below.
 - [Publication](#Publication)